-4.2.1.
 Following extensive consultation with staff and trade union representatives a new shift pattern was introduced at the end of January 2019.
 The new shift pattern provided clarity for staff in relation to start and finish times as well as moving away from bands of availability which placed restrictions on the services ability to schedule care appropriately.

-- 4.2.2.
-Since the introduction of the new shift model the service there have been significant improvements in relation to continuity and consistency of care for service users and staff alike with the service posting improvements in continuity of care of 20% based on benchmarking between current and previous years figures. - 4.2.3.
+4.3.
+Since the introduction of the new shift model in the service there have been significant improvements in relation to continuity and consistency of care for service users and staff alike.
+The service has posted improvements in continuity of care of 20% based on benchmarking between current and previous years figures.

+4.4.
 While the service has seen significant improvements with the new shift pattern model some anomalies remain and work continues to address these.

-4.3.
+4.5.
 Extended Personal Carers

-4.3.1.
-It was agreed in consultation with staff and trade unions to move from two different job roles, (from traditional home help and personal carer) to one job role; extended personal carer.
+It was agreed in consultation with staff and trade unions to move from two different job roles (from traditional home help and personal carer) to one job role of extended personal carer.
 This has enhanced the ability to deploy staff to meet individual needs and to provide continuity of care.
 Staff have been supported with training and development to move into the role.

-4.4.
+4.6.
 Service User notifications

-4.4.1.
 Following the previous inspection report, the service now records service user notifications within CM2000 and these statistics are now reported on a monthly basis.
-This clearly evidences that the service is notifying service users of changes to there scheduled support.
+This clearly evidences that the service is notifying service users of changes to their scheduled support.

-4.5.
+4.7.
 Service Audits

-- 4.5.1.
-One of the key themes from the Care Inspection report dated July 2018 was around the lack of audits within the service.
-Team Managers have developed a range of auditing and continuous improvement tools within the service to ensure effective systems are in place.
+One of the key themes from the Care Inspection 2018 report was the lack of audits within the service.
+Managers have developed a range of auditing and continuous improvement tools within the service to ensure effective systems are in place.

-- 4.5.2.
-The following audits have taken place
+- 4.8.
+The following audits have taken place:

 - Complaints and Compliments

-- Accident and Incidents
+- · Accident and Incidents

 - Training and staff development

 - Carer Absence

 - Telephone service user satisfaction surveys

 - Service User Personal Outcome Plans

 - Service User Reviews

 - Staff supervisions

 - Direct Observations

 - Medication and visit errors

-- SSSC registration
+- SSSC registration.

-The above audit exercises will be repeated on a regular basis into the future to provide a basis for continuous improvement.
+The above audit exercises will be repeated on a regular basis in the future to provide a basis for continuous improvement.

-- 4.6.
-In addition to these audits the service has introduced service user newsletters, staff engagement sessions as well as setting up service user and staff forums to look at how we make improvements within the service. - 4.7.
+- 4.9.
+In addition to these audits the service has introduced service user newsletters, staff engagement sessions as well as setting up service user and staff forums to look at how we make improvements within the service. - 4.10.
 The service is in the process of devising a 12 month action plan incorporating elements of the work undertaken over the last few months as well as prioritising work streams that the service needs to address moving forward.